Koniverse/SubWallet-Static-Content/data/term-and-condition/index.md

 For the purposes of the given document we would like to classify information into the following categories:

-1. 1.Data that is used for wallet creation, import and export (i.e., mnemonic phrase, seed, etc.) (“Sensitive Information”),
+1. Data that is used for wallet creation, import and export (i.e., mnemonic phrase, seed, etc.) (“Sensitive Information”),
-2. 2.Personally identifiable information (i.e., data that could potentially identify you as an individual) (“Personal Information”), and
+2. Personally identifiable information (i.e., data that could potentially identify you as an individual) (“Personal Information”), and
-3. 3.Non-personally identifiable information (i.e., information that cannot be used to identify who you are) (“Non-Personal Information”).
+3. Non-personally identifiable information (i.e., information that cannot be used to identify who you are) (“Non-Personal Information”).

 This Privacy Policy covers all the categories and will tell you how we might collect and use each type.